ajleira11/Level5Mission2/README.md

 ## About The Project

-A service that can be called to analyse an image of a car and return a description of the vehicle.
+A service that can be called to analyze an image of a car and return a description of the vehicle.

 ### Built With

 - React JS
 - Microsoft Azure
+- GitHub Actions
+- Microsoft Azure Static Web App

 <p align="right">(<a href="#readme-top">back to top</a>)</p>